rockefeller92/dankmemes-fi-contracts/README.md

 Otherwise you will get mysterious error messages when running the hardhat fork.

 ```npm start``` will start your local fork.

 ```npm run-script init-fork``` will deploy the contract to your local fork.

+**It is important that you restart the fork any time you want to re-deploy the contract so that it gets created at the same address the UI is looking for it.

 In Metamask, select the "Localhost 8545" network